f8n/fnd-protocol/docs/FETH.md

 FETH is an [ERC-20 token](https://eips.ethereum.org/EIPS/eip-20) modeled after [WETH9](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2#code).
 It has the added ability to lockup tokens for 24-25 hours - during this time they may not be transferred or withdrawn, except by our market contract which requested the lockup in the first place.

 *Locked balances are rounded up to the next hour.
 They are grouped by the expiration time of the lockup into what we refer to as a lockup &quot;bucket&quot;.
 At any time there may be up to 25 buckets but never more than that which prevents loops from exhausting gas limits.
 FETH is an upgradeable contract.
-Overtime we will progressively decentralize, potentially giving upgrade permissions to a DOA ownership or removing the permissions entirely.*
+Overtime we will progressively decentralize, potentially giving upgrade permissions to a DAO ownership or removing the permissions entirely.*

 ## Methods